RunestoneInteractive/RunestoneServer/docker/README.rst

 File permissions can seem a little strange when you start this container on Linux.
 Primarily because both nginx and uwsgi run as the ``www-data`` user.
 So you will suddenly find your files under RunestoneServer owned by ``www-data`` .
-The container's entrypoint script updates permissions to allow both you and the container enough privileges to do your work.
+The container's entry point script updates permissions to allow both you and the container enough privileges to do your work.

 Writing Your Own Book